Pittsburgh Panthers men's basketball: Student section

+The "Oakland Zoo" is the student cheering section for the men's and women's basketball teams.
+The Zoo cheers on the Panthers from the bottom tier of the stands at the Petersen Events Center, primarily across from the teams' benches and on the baselines under the baskets.
+The "Pete" holds a rowdy crowd of 1,500 students that are typically uniformly clad in gold t-shirts, and the Zoo student section is consistently sold out for Panthers home games.
+The Oakland Zoo is named after Oakland, the neighborhood in which the university is located.
+The name "Oakland Zoo" is used for the basketball cheering sections only; the football cheering section has often used the title, "The Panther Pitt."

 Rivalries

 West Virginia

 The fiercest rivalry was with former Big East Conference member West Virginia University in the basketball version of the Backyard Brawl, an extension of the football rivalry.
 Adding to the importance of the game, Pitt and West Virginia shared membership in the Eastern Intercollegiate Conference (1933–1939), the Eastern Collegiate Basketball League West Division (1977), Eastern 8 Conference (1978–1982), and the Big East Conference (1996–2012).
 In addition, the two rivals have tangled in the last games played at three of their respective arenas: on February 26, 1951, Pitt defeated WVU 74–72 in the closing seconds of the last college game played at the Pitt Pavilion inside Pitt Stadium; on March 3, 1970, Pitt upset WVU 92–87 in the last game played at the West Virginia University Field House in Morgantown; and on March 2, 2002, Pitt defeated WVU 92–65 in Pitt's last game at Fitzgerald Field House.
-The two teams last met on February 16, 2012, resulting in a 66–48 Mountaineer victory.
-The Panthers and Mountaineers are scheduled to resume their annual series as part of the nonconference schedule beginning with the 2017–18 season, ending a 5-year absence.
-Pitt will host games in 2017 and 2019, while WVU will host games in the 2018 and 2020 seasons.
-WVU remains as Pitt's most-played opponent, with 184 meetings having been played between the schools as of the end of the 2011–12 season.
-West Virginia leads the series 98 to 88.
+The two teams met in conference play for the last time on February 16, 2012, resulting in a 66–48 Mountaineer victory.

+After five seasons without playing, the schools resumed their series in 2017 with a 69-60 win by the Mountaineers.
+They have since met in out-of-conference play every year since as of 2024.
+As of 2024, the school have met 193 times, with West Virginia leading the series 103-90.
+Pitt's 193 games against the Mountaineers are its most against any opponent.